 When we go on tours, we like to find out what we can about their impact on the environment.
 As it turns out, Whale Watch Kaikoura is a world leader in eco-friendly, sustainable tourism.
-The tour company is recognized globally for their efforts to maintain responsible tourism, while contributing in a positive way to the community.
+The tour company is recognized globally for its efforts to maintain responsible tourism while contributing in a positive way to the community.

 Another of the tours, Kaikoura Helicopter, is also sustainable, even as it utilizes air travel.
 The company won a Qualmark GOLD award in 2021 for Sustainable Tourism Business, marking it one of the best tourism businesses in New Zealand.
 Wings Over Whales, the flight tour, won the same award in 2022.

 All the companies we are familiar with note that the entire community of Kaikoura is a Sustainable Certified Community through the international Green Globe program.
 The program derives from EarthCheck, the leader in certification, consultation, and advisory for sustainable tourism.

 They were very notably the first community in the Southern Hemisphere to receive the Platinum Award from EarthCheck.